SteveFroehlich/devbot/Readme.md

  3. Based on user created voice command to bash alias [csv file](cmd_alias_map.csv) , run commands
  4. Speak "[Wakeword] list commands" to see all the supported commands
- 5. Speak "[Wakeword] play classical music" to play the youtube audio in the youtube video [here](actions/youtube_playlists/classical.txt) the current video is a collection of classical music.
+ 5. Speak "[Wakeword] play classical music" to play a collection of classical music.

 Feature #3's [csv file](cmd_alias_map.csv) currently expects two bash alias to be defined in your .bashrc or .bash_profile to work properly: